 "Any man who needs to make a will isn't spending his money properly." -- Pappy (One of Our Trains is Missing)

-Intended to the the fourth season's premiere, but delayed until November due to James Garner's departure from the series, The Maverick Line would have been the weakest opener to date by a considerable margin.
+Intended as the fourth season's premiere but delayed until November due to James Garner's departure, The Maverick Line would have been the weakest opener to date by a considerable margin.
 While the Mavericks have a spotty history at best in business deals away from the poker tables, they always seem several steps further behind Goodin and Flaygur than they should be.
 You'd think that all the interest in their right-of-way (including a land rush filled with nagging questions) would have told at least one of the brothers to hold instead of fold.